-"§ 7A-4.33.
-Governor to issue commissions to Justices and Judges.
+"§ 7A-4.2.
+Governor to issue commissions to justices and judges.

-Every person duly nominated by the Governor as Chief Justice of the Supreme Court, Associate Justice of the Supreme Court, or Judge of the Court of Appeals and duly confirmed by the General Assembly shall be appointed by the Governor and shall procure from the Governor a commission attesting that fact, which the Governor shall issue upon receipt of a certification by the Secretary of State of the joint resolution of confirmation.
+Every person duly appointed by the Governor as Chief Justice of the Supreme Court, Associate Justice of the Supreme Court, or Judge of the Court of Appeals shall procure from the Governor a commission attesting that fact.